loaywael/AdvancedLaneDetector/README.md

         </br>

        **Calibration Methods**
            - Frist Method: Requires knowing something about the object in the real world 3D-space by satisfying one of:
-              - Vanishing Points,
+              - Vanishing Points
               - 2D planar known object
               - 3D object with known shape and size
            - Second Method: Assumes no known object in 3D-space
               - Taking multiple views with differnt angles and positions of a specific scene like 8x8 Chessboard
               - Computing the relative camera rotation and translation by using undo adjustment it tweaks at least 8 2D points for all views
                 and compare them in all the views leading to estimate the 3D scene structure.

-          This project uses the second method

        **Image Distortion**:
             - Radial Distortion Bended Edges: Due to camera lens light rays often bend too much, or little at the edges